OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

           | additive = 1

-        <p class=jekyll-theme-minimal scene-class-attr-comment">layering mode for glitter on top of the under material. physical: conserves energy and glitter attenuates under material, additive: breaks energy conservation but glitter is never darker than the under material (eg. use case: snow)</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">layering mode for glitter on top of the under material. physical: conserves energy and glitter attenuates under material, additive: breaks energy conservation but glitter is never darker than the under material (eg. use case: snow)</p>

     <h3>glitter_randomness</h3>